 There are a few good guidebooks that cover the whole country – try Lonely Planet's Cycling in France and Stephen Fox's Cycle Touring in France – as well as books the concentrate on a series of routes or a region (Cycling Southern France, Cycling the Canal du Midi, Cycling the French Alps, Cycling the River Loire, The Grand Traverse of Massive Central, and The Way of St James: A Cyclist's Guide are all good places to start).

 Some cycle tour companies post their itineraries online too, which can be great sources of inspiration.
-Search Google for some of the places you’ll be passing through, and visit local tourist board websites – see the French Tourist Board's France Guide for links.
+If you are struggling to plan your own itinerary, you could always consider a self-guided organised tour, which is a mix of tour company support and your own independent riding.
+Also search Google for some of the places you’ll be passing through, and visit local tourist board websites – see the French Tourist Board's France Guide for links.
 Some local tourist boards (eg the Haute-Alpes) have great cycling and VTT (MTB) itineraries, and can often send our brochures and maps.
-A new initiative in France is Voies Vertes (or greenways), which are traffic-free cycle routes around the country – they can be great to build routes around.
+A newer initiative in France is Voies Vertes (or greenways), which are traffic-free cycle routes around the country – they can be great to build routes around.

 All these sources are useful for inspiration and you can pick and mix bits of their routes to create a tailor-made tour for yourself.
 Aim for a balance of local knowledge and having your own adventure – it’s good for the soul to blaze your own trail now and again.
 So, with all this in mind, sit back and, like a magic eye picture, defocus to let your route appear from France’s maze of D-roads.